brightertiger/notes/notes/general/gen-04-xgboost.md

     -   Finding splits faster
     -   Histogram based splits by bucketing the variables
 -   Quantile Sketch Algorithm
-    -   Approximately calculate the quantiles parallely
+    -   Approximately calculate the quantiles in parallel
     -   Quantiles are weighted by cover / hessian\
 -   Sparsity Aware Split Finding
     -   Calculate the split based on known data values of the variable
     -   For missing data:
-        -   Send the observations to left node and calcluate the Gain
+        -   Send the observations to left node and calculate the Gain
-        -   Send the observations to right node and calcluate the Gain
+        -   Send the observations to right node and calculate the Gain
     -   Evaluate which path gives maximum Gain
 -   Cache Aware Access
     -   Stores gradients and hessians in Cache